Best 6 Person Tent for Group and Family Camping in 2023

 Erueka! has been around since the late 1800s and has been making high quality tents for a long time.
 Their experience means they make some of the best tents on the market today.
 After all, they did make the tent that went with Sir Edmund Hillary on his Everest summit.
 While this tent won’t take you up that high, it would be a great addition to any group or family camping gear because of its ample ventilation and generous space.

 For the ventilation, they’ve included their adjustable High/Low system that has vents all around the exterior of the tent to let heat and condensation escape.
+Plus, when the rainfly is off, there’s tons of mesh for those warmer summer nights.
 The full coverage rain fly protects you from the elements and creates two large vestibules, or you can fold these back and expose the oversized mesh doors.
-There’s two doors (one on each side) so everyone has easy access in and out of the tent, and it’s easier to put in air mattresses as well.
+There’s two doors (one on each side) so everyone has easy access in and out of the tent, and it’s easier to put in large air mattresses as well.
 This combination of mesh, vents, and a superior rainfly helps you find the right airflow for all weather conditions, keeping you and your group comfortable as much as possible.

 Some other stand-out features are the aluminum frame, tall peak height around the whole camping tent, 10 storage pockets, 1500mm-1800mm waterhead rating, and 68-denier polyester fabric.
 This all adds up to a great family tent that’s ready for a variety of weather conditions.